-The insurance risk category encompasses the underwriting risks in all lines of business including the marine, professional lines, aviation, energy, property (including renewable energy), credit, liability and accident and health classes of insurance business.
+The insurance risk category encompasses the underwriting risks in all lines of business primarily in the liability, marine, aviation, energy, property, credit and accident and health classes of business.
 Insurance risk is the inherent uncertainty as to the occurrence, amount and timing of insurance liabilities transferred to the Company through the underwriting process.
 The two main components are underwriting risk and reserve risk.